mn-kholis/WellType/readme.rst

 This repo contains in-development code for future releases.

 *******
-License
+CopyRIght
 *******

-Please see the `license
+Please see the copyright
+Copyright © 2024.
+WellType